 The 2012 incarnation of TMNT has run into this a few times.
 The most notable example would probably be Parasitica, which was said to air a week after "Pulverizer Returns!", but then jumped to June 1st, before changing into June 29th.
 It finally aired the next month on the 20th.

 Season 2 and 3 of "Sponge Bob Square Pants" experienced this.
-While it only took 9 months for season 1 to air its 20 episodes, it took season 2, two years and nine months, and season 3, three years, to air the same amount of episodes.
+While it only took 9 months for season 1 to air its 20 episodes, it took season 2 two years and nine months, and season 3 three years, to air the same amount of episodes.
 Some season 3 episodes have aired while season 2 was still in progress.
 Seasons 4, 5, 6, and 7 took roughly 2 years to air 20/26 episodes.
 Season 8 was a little better where it only took 1 year and 8 months to air its 26 episodes, but Season 9 takes the cake.
-Season 9 premiered July 2012, and only 7 of its 26 episodes have aired so far.
+Season 9 premiered July 2012, and only 14 of its 26 episodes are planned to air as of September 2015.

 The South Park episode "Goth Kids 3: Dawn of the Posers" was supposed to air on October 16, 2013, but a power outage at South Park Studios the night before delayed production and the show missed its deadline for the first time.
 The episode ended up airing the following week.